penguinjournals/ansible-101/task4/task4.md

-# Task3:
+# Task4:

-Playbooks are Ansible’s configuration, deployment, and orchestration language.
-They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.
-If Ansible modules are the tools in your workshop, playbooks are your design plans. (*)
+Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
+Grouping content by roles also allows easy sharing of roles with other users.(*)

-In this task you'll have an enviroment of two frontend webservers and a database server (we'll ignore things related to load balancers).
+In this task you'll have an enviroment of a frontend webservers and a database server (we'll ignore thingse related to load balancers).
 Our stack is this:

 Frontend webservers:
 - git